The Asset Management Review: India

 vi Other sectors

-Banks are not permitted to invest more than 10 per cent of the paid up capital/unit capital of a Category I or II AIF unless otherwise approved by the RBI.
-Further, the threshold for investments in Category I and II AIFs has been capped at 20 per cent of the bank's net worth permitted for direct investments in shares, convertible bonds/debentures, units of equity oriented mutual funds and AIFs.
-Banks are not allowed to invest in Category III AIFs.26
+Banks are not permitted to invest more than 10 per cent of the paid-up capital or unit capital of a Category I or II AIF unless otherwise approved by the RBI.
+Further, the threshold for investments in Category I and II AIFs has been capped at 20 per cent of the bank's net worth permitted for direct investments in shares, convertible bonds and debentures, units of equity oriented mutual funds and AIFs.
+Banks are not allowed to invest in Category III AIFs.31 Any sponsor contribution from an Indian entity to an AIF set up in an overseas jurisdiction, including IFSCs in India, as per the laws of the host jurisdiction, will be treated as overseas direct investment (ODI).32

 NBFCs, regulated by the RBI, are also utilised by the asset managers for making investments.
 Further, asset reconstruction companies (ARCs) are empowered by the RBI to raise funds by issuing security receipts to qualified institutional buyers (QIBs) through securitisation trusts.
 Such ARCs can be used to purchase certain kinds of debt, including loans, and then work towards recovery of the debt through financial restructuring, working with management, etc.